cwongmath/CustomPlanetPack/GameData/CustomPlanetPack/README.md

 * Bauzer biomes added

-* Bauzer mountain bug fixed
+* Fixed bug in which you glitched through Bauzer's terrain

 * Minor bugfixes